Credit union audit efficiency

 • Other related tasks.

-These activities are necessary to keep the auditing department (and the credit union as a whole) operating smoothly, but they don’t contribute to innovation and growth.
-Cutting back on the amount of time spent performing administrative tasks will allow auditing talent to focus on work that utilizes skill, expertise, and specialized training.
-This results in more meaningful audit work accomplished without stretching staff thin.
+These activities are necessary to keep the audit department (and the credit union as a whole) operating smoothly, but they don’t contribute to innovation and growth.
+Cutting back on the amount of time spent performing administrative tasks will allow auditors to focus on work that utilizes skill, expertise, and specialized training.
+This results in more meaningful work accomplished without stretching staff thin.

 Reducing administrative task time offers immediate savings that can be reallocated to more relevant work like planning, strategizing, performing testing, analyzing data, validating findings, and other, more productive operations.